Industry Use Cases for Environmental Sensors

 A Multisensor for Multiple Use Cases

-Because sensors can go where cameras cannot, the SV11 is a powerful solution for enhancing physical safety in any room of any building in the world.
+Because sensors can go where cameras cannot, Verkada's environmental sensors are an integrated powerful solution for enhancing physical safety in any room of any building in the world.
 When integrated with access control and video security, it adds a key dimension of visibility and awareness to ensure the health and safety of people, as well as the protection of their assets and privacy.